queenw22/ITSystem/README.md

-IT Ticket system developed with ASP.NET MVC and C#.
+IT Ticket system developed with ASP.NET MVC, C# and Code-first Entity Framework for the database.
 The user can put in an IT Request and the technician can complete the task.
+The website also features a page that shows only opened(incomplete) requests.
 Project Set Up
 1.	install visual studio 2019(2017 should work as well)
 2. Download the zipped file to your computer